-The fabrics used in this motor home for the bedspread, draperies, headboard and valances contain fire retardant additives that may be damaged by the use of improper cleaning products.
+The fabrics used in this motorhome for the bedspread, draperies, headboard and valances contain fire retardant additives that may be damaged by the use of improper cleaning products.
+Therefore, cleaning instructions for these items are DRY CLEAN ONLY.
 Water-based products are not recommended for cleaning the fabrics in your new unit.
 Most water-based household cleaning products are not formulated for use on these fabrics and may cause excessive shrinkage or fading.
-Always test any cleaning product on a hidden area of fabric before using on visible areas.
-For best results, the fabrics in this unit should be cleaned by a professional carpet and upholstery cleaner.